 An explanation of why the screenshot should be replaced

-You have three options for screenshot replacements:
+You have four options for screenshot replacements:

-Replace Image -- Accept the suggested replacement image.
+Replace - Accept the suggested replacement image.

-Ignore -- Keep the existing screenshot.
+Ignore - Keep the existing screenshot.

 For Remove Screenshot changes, the popover explains why the screenshot should be removed.
 You can choose to Accept the removal or Ignore the suggestion.